j5ndev/weblab/exercises/001_web_components_hello_world/README.md

 # Web Components - Hello World

-A simple web component that writes `Hello, world!` on load.
+This experiment is a simple web component that writes `Hello, world!` on page load.
 The example referenced was [here](https://jonathanmh.com/p/web-components-101-hello-world/).

 ## How To Use It